tbongers-cat/ILIAS/docs/development/security.md

 The following process MUST be followed to hand in a fix for a security issue:
 * Create one patch file per supported branch needing the fix.
 The patch file MUST be named "<ilias_version>_<title_of_fix>.patch" (e.g. "9_my-very-important-fix.patch").
-To create the patch use `git format-patch` with the option `--stdout` (e.g. `git format-patch latest-not-included-commit-id-of-current-branch --stdout > 9_my-very-important-fix.patch`) to ensure that all commits are in a single patch file, if multiple commits are needed to fix the issue.
-This writes only the changes after the chosen commit into the patch file.
+To create the patch use `git format-patch` with the option `--stdout` from the branch in which you made the fixes (e.g. `git format-patch release_9 --stdout > 9_my-very-important-fix.patch`) to ensure that all commits are in a single patch file, if multiple commits are needed to fix the issue.
 To make the application of the patches as easy as possible, **fixes for security issues MUST not contain any unrelated changes**.
 * Upload the patch files to the corresponding issue in the project "ILIAS Security" on our issue tracker.
 If you would like to provide a patch for an issue, but do